tolik518/factorion-bot/factorion-lib/Locales.md

         // The number decimal separator (also used when parsing).
 Must be a single character "decimal": "."
       },
-      // Whether to capitalize the start of the calculation word (sub, uple, terimal or factorial) (ASCII only) "capitalize_calc": false,
+      // Whether to capitalize the start of the calculation word (sub, uple, termial or factorial) (ASCII only) "capitalize_calc": false,
       "termial": "termial",
       "factorial": "factorial",